drteeth/elixir-es-cqrs/slides.md

 # Indexing
 * Speed up reads by creating alternative indexes behind the scenes
+* Optimized for particular read patterns
 * Requires domain knowledge
 * Sacrifices write speed

 ???

-SQL is great, but when all our joins are slow because of sequencial scans, we add indexs to get our performance back up to par.
-Indexes are alternative representations of our data, optimized for a particular read pattern.
-Each index adds cost to write time so that strong consistency is always observed.
+* SQL is great, but when all our joins are slow because of sequencial scans, we add indexs to get our performance back.
+* Indexes are alternative representations of our data, optimized for a particular read pattern.
+* They require domain knowledge to implement
+* Each index adds cost to write time so that strong consistency is always observed.

+Hang on to the idea of multiple, domain-informed representations

 ---